24- Ix for the Trapezium second option

 Ix for the Trapezium second option.

-Derive the expression for k2 for the horizontal strip.
+Derive the expression for k2 for the horizontal strip distance from the trapezium’s right upper corner to the strip’s right end.

-Similarly, we want the value of k2, we refer to the right triangle that has a base of b2 and height equals h.
-Using the relation of (k2/b2)=(h-y)/h to get the k2 value.
+Similarly, we want the value of k2, which is the distance from the Trapezium’s upper right end to the end of the horizontal strip.
+We refer to the right triangle that has a base of b2 and a height equal to h.
+We use the relation of (k2/b2)=(h-y)/h to get the k2 value.
 K2 can be written as equals b2*(h-y)/h.
 Please refer to the next slide image for more details.

 How to find the value of k2 for the horizontal strip?

-The moment of inertia Ix for the Trapezium second option can be obtained by integrating the horizontal strip from y=0 to y=h.
+The moment of inertia Ix for the Trapezium second option can be obtained by integrating the horizontal strip from y=0 to y=h, where h is the height of the trapezium.
 The length of the horizontal strip can be written as equal to (a+b1+b2)=(a+b1*(h-y)/h+b2*(h-y)/h).

 The expression for ix for the trapezium.

-We can simplify the expression as consisting of two items Ix1 plus Ix2.
-We can clear the common items and get the expression as shown in the next slide image.
-Ix1 can be written as (b1+b2)*h^3/12.
+We can simplify the expression as composed of two items Ix1 plus Ix2.
+We can clear the common terms and get the expression shown in the next slide image.
+Ix1 can be written as (b1+b2)*h^3/12, wher b1 is the distance from the lower left corner to the upper left corner of the trapezium.
+The distance b2 is the distance from the lowerright corner to the upper right corner of the Trapezium.

 The value of Ix1 for the trapezium.

-We can clear the common items and get the expression as shown in the next slide image.
-Ix2 can be written as (4*a*h^3)/12. please refer to the next image for more details.
+We can clear the common terms and get the expression shown in the next slide image.
+Ix2 can be written as (4*a*h3)/12, where a is the length for the upper part of the trapezium and h is the trapezium height.
+Please refer to the next image for more details.

 The value of Ix2 for the trapezium.

-Derive the final expression for Ix for the Trapezium second option.
+Derive the final expression for Ix for the Trapezium second option about the lower external axisx-axis.

-The Ix value for the trapezium can be expressed as equal to h^3*(b+3a)/12.
-For the next post, we will solve two practice problems for trapezium.
+The Ix value for the trapezium can be expressed as equal to h^3*(b+3a)/12, where a is the length for the upper part of the trapezium, b is the lower base length and h is the trapezium height—the same value estimated per the previous post 22.
+For the next post, we will solve two practice problems for the inertia Ix for Trapezium.
 Thank you.

 The final expression for Ix of the trapezium.